 Here are some general guidelines to follow

-First and foremost choose a lean protein source as this will help keep us fuller for longer, whilst providing those much needed building blocks to help repair and maintain muscle tissue.
-This could be greek yoghurt, a protein bar or shake, eggs, milk, meat, fish, tofu, beef jerky etc.
+First and foremost choose a lean protein source as this will help keep us fuller for longer, whilst providing those much-needed building blocks to help repair and maintain muscle tissue.
+This could be greek yogurt, a protein bar or shake, eggs, milk, meat, fish, tofu, beef jerky etc.

 Below is an example of an “On the Go” day for somebody who hasn’t meal prepped but still wants to make good choices.
 All the foods below, apart from the evening meal, can be bought and eaten right out of the pack with no cooking needed whatsoever, whilst still helping achieve our performance goals.
 The evening meal can be made using simply a microwave.
 So again minimal cooking, no hassle; yet still helping to reach our goals.